• Welcome

 To confirm whether you live in zone refer to map at the bottom of this page or use Find a school tool

 Enrolment at Richmond Road School is governed by an enrolment scheme approved by the Ministry of Education.
 The enrolment scheme details our school’s ‘home zone’, and all students living in the ‘home zone’ detailed below are entitled to enrol at the school on the general roll (or Kiwi Connection - English-medium) at any time.
-However, living within the ‘home zone’ does not guarantee a place in the school’s Special Programmes.

-If you would like your child to enrol in one of our bilingual units/ ‘Special Programmes’, please complete the application/enrolment form by September of the year prior to your child starting school.
-Applications must be received by 3pm, date to be confirmed for 2022 for your child to be included in the main enrolment round for 2022.
-Your child may be enrolled after this period if there are still spaces left in these programmes.
+Applications must be received by 3pm, date to be confirmed for 2025 for your child to be included in the main enrolment round for 2026.
+Your child may be enrolled after this period if there are still spaces left in these programs.

 File Size: 449 kb